Written by Caroline Baldock, July 2020

 They had acquired Aboyeur by Desmond, from Ireland through Homer Peard.
 He showed very little promise, but he did win the Champagne stakes at Salisbury.
 He showed stamina when unshipping his rider outside Druids Lodge and galloped the six miles into Salisbury.

 Craganour, also a son of Desmond, however was a much classier horse.
 He won five out of his six races.
-He was bred by Eustace Loder and sold on to Sir Tatton Syke’s Sledmere Stud who then sold him on to Bower Ismay, a man Eustace Loder seems to have set against for personal or other reasons.
+He was bred by Eustace Loder and sold on to Sir Tatton Syke’s Sledmere Stud who then sold him on to Bower Ismay, a man Eustace Loder seems to have set against.
+Bower Ismay, the owner of Craganour was a share holder in the White Star Line, remember Titanic, was a business man who wanted to move up in the world.
+He took a liking to the sister-in-law of Eustace Loder who clearly thought this liaison was unacceptable.

 Eustace Loder was the only steward at Epsom that day who decided an objection should be made, Rosebery had a runner in the next race and declined an interest and Lord Wolverton, depending on the accounts one reads did not object.
 Robinson, Craganour’s trainer was not sure he had won and suspected an enquiry, his jockey Reiff was totally aware of the hanging and jostling that had gone on.
 Other jockeys claimed the race resembled a bull fight.